-* Please note this feature is only available in commercial licenses.
+* Please note this feature is only available in Premium and higher licenses.

 - $obj_grid: phpGrid object as the detail datagrid

 - $fkey: Foreign key of the detail grid to the master datagrid.

 - $m_fkey: Foreign key of the master grid to the detail grid.
 It’s optional when $fkey and $m_fkey have the same column name. (supported since version 7.1)

 - This method sets the master detail, or the parent child, relationship between datagrids.

 - The phpGrid went the extra mile to make creating the master detail datagrid a simple task for developers.
 The primary key value of master datagrid is automatically retrieved when a user selects a row.
 The value is used as the foreign key for the detail datagrid.
 The detail datagrid renders dynamically based on the row selected in the master grid.

 - Remark (important):